University Verbiage

 Semester 1 - August - December

-Semester 5 - January - May
+Semester 2 - January - May

-Summer – June - July
+Summer – June and July

-Lectures – the core components of each course.
-Many are true lectures, but may also include discussion,
+Lecture – core component with each course.
+Many courses will be primarily lectures, but may also include discussion, activities, and group work.